Robinlovelace/open-gat/README.md

 <!-- , alongside other (typically primarily economic and engineering) considerations. -->

-Transport is an inherently geographic activity, involving movement through space along linear ways.
-At city scales, interventions in the transport system are most effective when they are placed where they are most needed.
+Transport is an inherently geographic activity.
+Movement of people, goods and electrons, between points and polygons along linear ways in spatial networks, is a defining feature of civilisation.
+Decarbonising transport systems is vital for the future.
+Sustainable transport interventions are most effective when they are located intelligently.
 Geographic analysis therefore has a huge amount to offer transport planning and, more specifically, to transport planning tools.
 Yet geographic analysis is often treated as an optional ‘add-on’, conducted in different programs than those typically used in practice for transport data analysis and modelling.
 This dichotomy, between ‘geographic’ and ‘non-geographic’ analysis in transport planning is undesirable because it: (1) reduces researcher effectiveness due to the time-consuming process of ‘context switching’; (2) prevents